National Autism Association Celebrates Beautiful Poem Written by 10-Year-Old Boy on the SpectrumThe Autism Site

 Benjamin Giroux’s Asperger’s syndrome makes his life experiences unlike those of many other kids around him.
 Ben feels he’s different from other kids at school, and while his classmates sometimes have difficulty understanding him, tens of thousands of people now have a clearer picture of the 10-year-old after a poem he wrote went viral.

-One day in early April 2016, Ben’s teacher made an assignment for the entire class to celebrate National Poetry Day.
+One day, Ben’s teacher made an assignment for the entire class to celebrate National Poetry Day.
 The poem has 18 writing prompts, such as “I feel,” “I touch,” “I dream,” and “I see,” to begin each sentence.
 Ben even took his art form to a new level by rhyming lines.
 Once the students finished their poems, the final task involved reading the pieces out loud to the rest of the class the day after writing them.
 Ben’s anxiety kicked in and he stayed home from school on the day he was supposed to read the poem, but his parents found an alternate way for his voice to be heard.

 Ben’s parents read the poem when he brought it home and realized it was about how he feels living with autism.
 They both felt heartbroken and moved to tears over their son’s eloquence, yearning, and isolation yet sense of self-acceptance.
 A few lines of Ben’s poem read “I hear voices in the air/I see you don’t, and that’s not fair/I want to not feel blue/I am odd, I am new.”